 Truck Driving Job Outlook

 The job outlook for trucking is relatively strong.
 Truck drivers are always in high demand, and their skills are necessary for maintaining a strong economy.
-The industry is forecast to grow by about 2% between now and 2029.

 Job growth for truckers may be slower than in other careers, but it is steady.
 As a result, it does provide some security for anyone looking for a long-term job.